WeileiZeng/programming-camp/README.md

-# Programming projects for high school students
+# Programming projects

-This is a list of programming projects on various topics, designed for a high school student to finish in an 8-session class.
+This is a list of programming projects on various topics, designed for a high school student to finish in an 10-session class.

 Students can work in a group of 2 or 3 as well.
 In the beginning, one would identify a topic to work on, and then discuss the detail of implementation in program.
 The topics include but are not limited to the following.